atavakol/action-branching-agents/agents/bdq/README.md

 ### Evaluate

-Alternatively, you can evaluate a pre-trained model included in the agent's `trained_models` directory, by running the [enjoy_continuous.py](enjoy_continuous.py) script from the agent's main directory.
+Alternatively, you can evaluate a pre-trained model saved in the agent's `trained_models` directory, by running the [enjoy_continuous.py](enjoy_continuous.py) script from the agent's main directory.
 By default, evaluation is run using a greedy policy.

 #### Provided pre-trained models

-Currently, a set of pre-trained models are provided, in the agent's `trained_models` directory, for the following domains:
+Currently, a set of pre-trained models are provided in the agent's `trained_models` directory for the following domains:

 * MuJoCo (custom): `Reacher3DOF-v0`, `Reacher4DOF-v0`, `Reacher5DOF-v0`, `Reacher6DOF-v0`
 * MuJoCo (standard): `Reacher-v1`, `Hopper-v1`, `Walker2d-v1`, `Humanoid-v1`